electronick1/stairs_doc/source/index.html.md

         pass
 ```

-You can define mutiple "next" steps and this will allow you to build complex branched out pipelines, like on example bellow ->
+You can define multiple "next" steps and this will allow you to build complex branched out pipelines, like on example bellow ->

 ![image](images/flow1.svg)
 <br><br><br><br><br>